kreynen/documentation/source/docs/articles/sites/code/redirect-incoming-requests.md

       }
     }
 ```
-If you prefer to use the bare domain you will need to use the following code block and run your DNS settings through a service that supports CNAME flattening, such as CloudFlare.
+If you prefer to use the bare domain, use the following code block and run your DNS settings through a service that supports CNAME flattening, such as CloudFlare.
 For details, see [Cloudflare CDN and DNS on Pantheon](/docs/articles/sites/cloudflare-cdn-and-dns).

 <div class="alert alert-info" role="alert">
 <h4>Note</h4>
-If you are running the site on a Pro plan or above with an SSL certificate, you may use the snippet below <em>without</em> configuring CloudFlare. </div>
+If you are running the site on a Pro plan or above with an SSL certificate, use the snippet below without configuring CloudFlare. </div>

 To direct all traffic to the bare domain using CloudFlare: